The story of a shop at the end of a row of shops – Harry Redman’s Fish ‘n’ Chips

 Better Together: Rethinking Practice Through Partnership.

-Balbir will be presenting a lecture demonstration on the creative health and wellbeing work with Thomas & Guys Hospital INPUT Chronic Pain unit and Durham University BioScience Department.
+Balbir presented a lecture demonstration on the creative health and wellbeing work with Thomas & Guys Hospital INPUT Chronic Pain unit and Durham University BioScience Department.
 More info

 January 21st, Newcastle Fuse Community of Practice